 Sheena D. Brown

-Dr. Sheena D. Brown is a Clinical Assistant Professor and Coordinator of Program Assessment and Research in the Department of Physician Assistant Studies in the College of Health Professions.
+Dr. Sheena D. Brown is a Clinical Assistant Professor in the Department of Physician Assistant Studies in the College of Health Professions.
 She joined the Mercer University faculty in 2014.

 Dr. Brown received her PhD in Molecular and Systems Pharmacology with a concentration in Toxicology and MS in Clinical Research from Emory University, and a Bachelor of Science degree in Biology from Spelman College.